 Upon opening the box, a peek at the contents requires a small leap of faith.
 Compressed, the mattress looks like little more than a topper.
 It turns out that not only is it rolled up, it’s also folded in half.
 It starts to expand as soon as you pull it out, and I was hurrying to remove the plastic since that was also getting in the way.

 If you want to see how this all actually plays out, check out this unboxing video from Mattress Clarity.
 The guy in the video very smartly unrolled his mattress directly onto the bed.
-Do that if you can, don't put it on the floor like I did.
-Moving a fully decompressed queen mattress from the floor to the bed on my own involved more sweating, grunting, and swearing than I'd planned for.
+Do that if you can, don’t put it on the floor as I did.
+Moving a fully decompressed queen mattress from the floor to the bed on my own involved more sweating, grunting, and swearing than I’d planned for.